An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Case Studies

-Fits, we consider the one-minute resolution irradiance data in Fig.~\ref{entire_horizon}, which correspond to a particular day in November 2011 collected at the University of Nevada \cite{nrel}; the $P^{PV}_i$'s vary in accordance to the variation of this irradiance data.
+We consider the one-minute resolution irradiance data in Fig.~\ref{entire_horizon}, which correspond to a particular day in November 2011 collected at the University of Nevada \cite{nrel}; the $P^{PV}_i$'s vary in accordance to the variation of this irradiance data.
 Assume that the PV systems connected to bus $i$ can provide up to $20\%$ of the nominal load $\hat{P}_i$ at that bus.
 Thus, the maximum $P^{PV}_i$, which is proportional to the respective $\hat{P}_i$, is different for different buses.
 As it can be seen in Fig.~\ref{fig:pvdata}, since there is only radiation between the $377^{th}$ and $991^{th}$ minutes, for all numerical examples, we define a time horizon of $[377,991]$, and execute Algorithm~\ref{algorithm_1} every minute within this time horizon.
 Recall that Algorithm~\ref{algorithm_1} requires inputs of Lagrangian multipliers as the starting points.
 In minute $t$, where $t\in[377,991]$, the inputs to Algorithm~\ref{algorithm_1} are the Lagrangian multipliers computed by Algorithm~\ref{algorithm_1} at time $t-1$.
 Moreover each Lagrangian multiplier is only stored and manipulated by the two buses at the two ends of the corresponding transmission line.
-Initially, i.e., at $t=377$, the Lagrangian multipliers are computed from the nominal system settings.
+Initially, i.e., at $t=377$, the Lagrangian multipliers are computed from the nominal system settings. {At each step, we check if Algorithm 1 converges with a stopping criterion.
+It is deemed converged if the Euclidean norm of the change of the Lagrangian multiplier is smaller than some tolerance, i.e., $\|\lambda[t+1]-\lambda[t]\|<1e-6$.}